How Can I Negotiate a New Loan with Commercial Lenders?

 Commercial Real Estate Lending

 There are various commercial lenders you can turn to if you need funding for commercial property acquisition.
-Your options will range from traditional banks to hard money lenders.
+Your options will range from traditional banks to commercial hard money lenders.

 And if you are thinking of negotiating your new loan with any of these institutions, it's essential to understand their motivations.